makeralchemy/raspberry-pi-monitor/README.md

      cd examples
      mkdir monitor
+     cd monitor

 Install the monitor code:

      git clone https://github.com/makeralchemy/raspberry-pi-monitor

+Make the program executable:

+     chmod +x monitor.py

+To make 'monitor.py' start upon boot, copy the service file into the systemd services directory:

+     sudo cp monitor.service /etc/systemd/system/monitor.service

+To start the monitoring service:

+     sudo systemctl start monitor.service

+To stop the monitoring service:

+     sudo systemctl stop monitor.service

+When you are satisfied that this starts and stops the monitoring program, it can be enabled to start automatically on reboot by using this command:

+     sudo systemctl enable monitor.service

 ## License
 This project is licensed under the MIT license.